vahanhov/geneticalgorithm2/README.md

         select (parents count - elit count) random samples (by selection function)

-    create (total samples count - parents count) children (samples from selected parents) and put them to new population: while not all chilren are created:
+    create (total samples count - parents count) children (samples from selected parents) and put them to new population: while not all children are created:
             select 2 random parents
             make child1, child2 from them using crossover mutate child1 by mutation (model.mut)